Episode 17: Fatu Sillah - How'd you learn to love your body?

 Can I ever breathe?”
 Fatu

 Do you remember the bizarre feeling of living in your body at 13?
-Fatu experienced all of that, while learning a new country and culture.
-Most of the time she was trying to simply survive and that threw up a strange situation where her body was a focal point for other people.
-It was simultaneously the biggest/least of her problems.
+Fatu experienced all of that while learning a new country and culture.
+Most of the time she was trying to simply survive and that threw up a strange situation where her body was both a focal point for other people and the least of her problems.

 That’s something that really struck home, what you want/need to focus on is often miles away from what the world’s projections about your body will demand.
 So many women are faced with that conflict and want to simply fade from view.
 Fatu speaks so candidly about taking steps to try to erase her difference, just to buy herself enough space to think.